eloqdata/eloq-website/website/blog/2024-08-11-data-substrate/index.md

 ![](img/substrate_arch.png)
 </div>
 </p>
 What makes Data Substrate unique is modularity.
-The tx map exposes APIs for runtime to read and write cached data and manage concurrency control.
-The persistent storage exposes APIs for the tx map to flush changed data and to retrieve data that have been evicted due to insufficient cache capacity.
-The log provides APIs to persist data changes and to ship unflushed data to the tx map for recovery.
-All modules communicate with each other via carefully designed APIs and they make no assumption about where the other modules are located, how they are implemented, or what hardware resources they use.
+The TxMap exposes APIs for runtime to access data and manage concurrency control.
+The persistent storage exposes APIs for the TxMap to flush changed data and to retrieve data that have been evicted.
+The log provides APIs to persist data changes and to ship unflushed data to the TxMap for recovery.
+Modules communicate with each other via carefully designed APIs, with no assumption about where the other modules are located, how they are implemented, or what hardware resources they use.

-Modularity has profound implications for how a database is developed, deployed, and scaled.
-Data Substrate and the persistent store is agnostic about the data items.
-Concurrency control and cache replacement algorithms wouldn't change if a data item represents a row or a JSON document.
+Data Substrate and the persistent store is agnostic about the data.
+Concurrency control and cache replacement algorithms would not change if a data item represents a row or a JSON document.
 Log entries contain serialized changes to data items, which are also agnostic to data types.
-The persistent store indexes data items by identifiers and values and use the same index structures.
+The persistent store indexes data items by identifiers and use the same index structures.
 In essence, data of different types face the same system challenges and Data Substrate solves them once for all.
 Building an operational database of a certain data model is greatly simplified by porting a specific query engine on top.

 Modularity also changes how a database scales.
 Conventionally, a database either scales vertically or horizontally.
 The recent trend of disaggregating compute and storage in cloud-native databases allows CPU and storage to scale separately.
 Data Substrate’s modularity goes a step further and scales the database at the finest granularity: CPU, cache (memory), the log (storage) and the persistent store (storage).
 This scaling flexibility allows the database to use minimal resources to meet applications’ performance requirements.

-- For a read-intensive, latency-sensitive application, the database caches hot data in memory and only scales the cache when the workload surges.
+- For a read-intensive, latency-sensitive application (such as social network feeds), the database caches hot data in memory and only scales the cache when the workload surges.
 Today, a single VM's memory goes from 4 GB to over 256 GB.
 Thus, scaling the database cache first scales up, and beyond a certain point scales out.
 The log scale is small, as the workload is mostly-read.
-- For a write-heavy, high-frequency trading application, the database scales the log horizontally to many storage devices to persist changes quickly.
+- For a write-heavy application (such as hi-frequency trading), the database scales the log horizontally to many storage devices to persist changes quickly.
 Horizontal scaling ensures the write throughput is high, while keeping write latency low.
 Logging is independent of the cache size and data volume, which may be small and can fit into a single machine’s memory and a disk.

-Data Substrate’s modularity embraces optionality.
-While we believe ACID transactions are essential to applications, we also believe that ACID transactions should be optional such that applications who don’t need them shall not pay the corresponding cost.
-In Data Substrate, this is done by disabling some modules or using the system in such a way that ACID transactions are bypassed.
+While we believe ACID transactions are essential to applications, we also believe that ACID transactions should be optional such that applications that do not need them shall not pay the cost.
+In Data Substrate, this is achieved by disabling some modules or bypass ACID transaction logics.
 For example, by disabling the log, the database drops durability and becomes a cache system.
-The execution path of writing a single key, which conventionally consists of lock-log-unlock phases in transaction processing, skips the logging phase and is collapsed into a single phase of applying the change in memory.

 ## Incarnation